caironm/ScoobyPHP/README.md

 # ScoobyPHP

-A simple framework for small projects, studies, and first contact with architecture. **MVC**
+A simple framework for small projects, studies, and first contact with architecture **MVC**

 ## Getting Started